Step #1 to Get a CDL License: Truck Driver Training

 - Complete the road skills test, which involves a variety of traffic situations, during which applicants must wear safety belts, obey all traffic signs, signals, and laws, and provide a vehicle (of the right class) to use.

-- Pay license fee, which varies by state and type of license.
+- Pay the license fee, which varies by state and type of license.

 What Are the Down-the-Road Fees for Truck Drivers?

 - Vehicle registration fees.
-If a driver owns his own truck, he’ll need to maintain the truck’s registration, which may include vehicle registration fees.
+If a driver owns their truck, they’ll need to maintain the truck’s registration, which may include vehicle registration fees.